Stocks drift lower, extending losses into 4th straight week

 AP Business Writers

-Stocks drifted mostly lower on Wall Street in afternoon trading Tuesday, extending the market’s losses into a holiday-shortened week.
+Stocks closed lower on Wall Street Tuesday, extending the market’s losses into a holiday-shortened week.

-The S&P 500 fell 0.3% as of 3:20 p.m.
-Eastern.
-It has bounced between a gain of 0.5% and a loss of 1% throughout the day and is coming off its third losing week in a row.
+ADT rose 16.4% after State Farm said it was taking a 15% stake in the home security company.

 Markets in the U.S. were closed on Monday for the Labor Day holiday.

-ADT jumped 14.8% after State Farm said it was taking a 15% stake in the home security company.

 Trading began Tuesday at the New York Stock Exchange after Ukrainian President Volodymyr Zelenskyy virtually rang the opening bell.
 He gave a pitch for a program to attract large-scale investments to his country as it continues to battle Russian forces.

-Markets have been slipping in recent weeks and shedding much of the gains made in July and early August as inflation remains hot and the Federal Reserve stays on track to continue raising interest rates to try and tame stubbornly persistent high prices.
+Markets have been slipping in recent weeks as inflation remains hot and the Federal Reserve stays on track to continue raising interest rates to try and tame stubbornly persistent high prices.
 The big concern is that the Fed might go too far in raising rates and slam the brakes too hard on an already slowing economy, potentially causing a recession.

 Wall Street has been closely watching economic data for clues that inflation might be easing, which traders hope will give the Fed a reason to ease up on rate hikes.
 The Fed has already raised interest rates four times this year and is expected to raise short-term rates by another 0.75 percentage points at its next meeting later this month, according to CME Group.